CodeLarkin/ape-mutation-tests/README.md

-# Test lab for mutations of BoredApes
+# Mutation test lab for BoredApes

-This project contains a Hardhat test harness for the BoredApeYachtClub, BoredApeChemistryClub and MutantApeYachtClub solidity contracts.
+This project contains a Hardhat test harness for the `BoredApeYachtClub`, `BoredApeChemistryClub` and `MutantApeYachtClub` solidity contracts.

 ## Setup